hemaraavi/fetch_gmail/README.md

 ## Configuration

 - Ensure that the `token.pickle` file (containing user access and refresh tokens) is present in the project directory.
 This file is generated during the authentication process.
-- Define email processing rules in the `rules.json` file.
+- Define email processing rules as per your requirements in the `rules.json` file.
 Each rule consists of conditions and actions to be performed on matching emails.

 ## Credits